 As the low power, wide-area network (LPWAN) market expands, there are so many more options for low power protocols for Internet of Things (IoT) applications.
-Within this article, we’re comparing Bluetooth and Bluetooth Low Energy (BLE) to ZigBee, so you can get a better idea which wireless protocol to use for your connected devices.
+Within this article, we’re comparing Bluetooth and Bluetooth Low Energy (LE) to ZigBee, so you can get a better idea which wireless protocol to use for your connected devices.

-The Difference Between Bluetooth & BLE
+The Difference Between Bluetooth & Bluetooth LE

-BLE Use Case
+Bluetooth LE Use Case

 ZigBee is a mesh network protocol designed to carry small amounts of data across medium distances.
-It runs on a mesh topology network, meaning information from a single sensor node travels across a group (or “mesh”) of modes until the transmission reaches the the gateway.
+It runs on a mesh topology network, meaning information from a single sensor node travels across a group (or “mesh”) of modes until the transmission reaches the gateway.

 Despite ZigBee’s wider range, it is still fairly limited and isn’t the best choice for highly instrumented installations, like industrial IoT applications.
 And because of their mesh topologies, ZigBee networks have higher latencies, which can cause bottlenecks when multiple nodes try to pass through a single node to get to the gateway.
 Because of this, ZigBee doesn’t shine when there’s a high density of nodes (like in a factory, for example).
 ZigBee also faces a lot of challenges when link budget is highly variable, like mobile nodes or parking sensors.